virtuozzo/cloudscripting-docs/docs/reference/docker-actions.md

 ```
 where:

-- `links` - an object that defines nodes to be linked to *cp* node by their *nodeGroup* and these links names.
+- `links` - object that defines nodes to be linked to *cp* node by their *nodeGroup* and these links names
 - `db` - MYSQL server `nodeGroup` (environment layer)
 - `memcached` - Memcached server `nodeGroup` (environment layer)

 As a result, all the environment variables within *db* and *memcached* nodes will be also available at *cp* container.

-Here, environment variables of linked nodes will have the names, predefined within `links` array.
+Here, environment variables of linked nodes will have the names, predefined within the `links` array.
 For example:
 - variable *MYSQL_ROOT_PASSWORD* from *sql* node is *DB_MYSQL_ROOT_PASSWORD* in *cp* node
 - variable *IP_ADDRESS* from *memcached* node is *MEMCACHED_IP_ADDRESS* in *cp* node